DominicTremblay/w3d1-breakout-march4/README.md

 ### II.
 Specificity

-Each selector of a style declaration has a calculated specificty.
+Each selector of a style declaration has a calculated specificity.

 a= presence of an inline style b= calculate the number of ID attributes in the selector c= calculate the number of classes, pseudo-classes and other attributes in the selector d= calculate the number of element names in the selector

-a*100, b*10, c\*1
+a*1000, b*100, c*10, d*1

 - has a 0 specificity